Georgia Senate candidates spar over debates as Perdue declines any more, Ossoff demands 6

 "The runoff in Georgia is an extension of the Nov.
 3 general election, where 52 percent of Georgians voted against Jon Ossoff and his radical agenda," Burke said.
 "Perdue had a commanding first place win, outpacing Ossoff by over 85,000 votes – in nearly every other state, Perdue would have been reelected already."

 Sen. Kelly Loeffler, R-Ga., and her Democratic challenger Raphael Warnock mutually canceled a debate that was scheduled between them ahead of the general election.
+But on Monday morning Warnock challenged Loeffler to three debates.
+The APC plans for one debate between those candidates to happen also on Dec.
+6. It said that it is still working out details with the Loeffler campaign but it is "hopeful" that she will participate.

 The previous debates between Ossoff and Perdue were highly contentious, with Perdue pushing Ossoff to answer questions on payments for documentary work that were made to him between a media company partially owned by the Chinese government while he served in his role as a CEO of a documentary company.